-Challenge number Detail of challenge 1 Attendance of learners experiencing disadvantage is, on average, 2.4% below non disadvantaged learners.
-Learners experiencing disadvantage are also more likely to be persistently absent.
-2 End of key stage external data and internal data shows that our learners experiencing disadvantage attain below the non-disadvantaged peers.
+Challenge number Detail of challenge 1 Attendance of learners experiencing disadvantage is, on average, 3% below non disadvantaged learners.
+Learners experiencing disadvantage are also more likely to be persistently absent (33% compared to 19.5%) 2 End of key stage external data and internal data shows that our learners experiencing disadvantage attain below the non-disadvantaged peers.
 The attainment gap is significantly larger for pupils in EYFS and KS1.
 3 Learners experiencing disadvantage are more likely to have experienced a higher number of adverse childhood experiences and this can result in low self-esteem, low emotional resilience, disengagement with learning and poor behaviour choices.
 Internal records show a greater number of incidents (both for safe guarding and behaviour) for pupils who are experiencing disadvantage.
-4 Year 1 phonics screener data shows that learners experiencing disadvantage are less likely pass the phonics screener and become fluent when reading age-appropriate texts.
+4 Year 1 phonics screener data shows that learners experiencing disadvantage (including new arrivals to the countries across the school) are less likely pass the phonics screener and become fluent when reading age-appropriate texts.
 Internal data shows that learners experiencing disadvantage are below age related expectations for reading in EYFS, KS1 and LKS2.
 5 Baseline assessments in Reception and internal data from across the school indicate that learners experiencing disadvantage have a lower starting point for oral language skills and a limited understanding of a wide range of vocabulary which impacts on learning through their school life.
 6 Internal data indicates that learners experiencing disadvantage have a lack of educational experiences outside of the school day.
 They are also less likely to have had a wide range of positive childhood experiences and this can impact their sense of belonging.